adaptive-decision-making-lab/corvidnumber/README.md

 </tr>
 <tr>
 <td>description</td>
-<td><code itemprop="description">The dataset from the paper [Friends aren't food: pinyon jays show context-dependent quantity preference](https://doi.org/10.31234/osf.io/kxgwt).
+<td><code itemprop="description">The dataset from the paper <a href="https://doi.org/10.31234/osf.io/kxgwt">Friends aren't food: pinyon jays show context-dependent quantity preference</a>.
 One data file contains data from four studies: two replicates of both a version with food as the objects and a version with conspecifics as the objects.
-Data were collected on pinyon jays (Gymnorhinus cyanocephalus) in the Avian Cognition Lab at the University of Nebraska-Lincoln between Feb 2020 and Mar 2022.
+Data were collected on pinyon jays (<i>Gymnorhinus cyanocephalus</i>) in the Avian Cognition Lab at the University of Nebraska-Lincoln between Feb 2020 and Mar 2022.
 Food replicate 1 involved 8 subjects.
 Food replicate 2 involved 4 subjects.
 Social replicate 1 involved 10 subjects and 17 stooges.
 Social replicate 2 involved 10 subjects and 8 stooges.
 In the data file, each row represents the information and choice for a single trial for one subject.</code></td>
 </tr>
 </tr>
 <tr>
 <td>url</td>
-<td><code itemprop="url">https://github.com/adaptive-decision-making-lab/corvidnumber</code></td>
+<td><code itemprop="url">https://github.com/adaptive-decision-making-lab/corvid-quantity</code></td>
 </tr>
 <tr>
 <td>sameAs</td>
-<td><code itemprop="sameAs">https://github.com/adaptive-decision-making-lab/corvidnumber</code></td>
+<td><code itemprop="sameAs">https://github.com/adaptive-decision-making-lab/corvid-quantity</code></td>
 </tr>
 <tr>
 <td>citation</td>